God-Building: Legacy of Lunacharsky

 Lunacharsky's idea was adopted by a number of other leading Bolsheviks, including Maxim Gorky and Alexander Bogdanov.

 Lunacharsky advocated criticizing clergymen for failing to keep biblical teaching and other strategies that relied on understanding religion in greater depth.
 While he urged moderation (not on principle but out of pragmatic concerns) and this would be ignored, the simplistic views on religion as a mere class phenomenon were discarded in favour of understanding it as a more complex phenomenon.

 Ideas related to God-building did emerge in the years following.

-Beginning in 1926, a Russian-Soviet writer and medical doctor, named V. Veresaev, argued in favour of developing beautiful and standardised rituals for important occasions such as giving names to infants, weddings and funerals.
+Beginning in 1926, the Russian-Soviet writer and medical doctor V. Veresaev, argued in favour of developing beautiful and standardised rituals for important occasions such as giving names to infants, weddings and funerals.
 He argued that the state already possessed many rituals (parades, demonstrations, etc.), but that they were "depressingly untalented and miserable."
 He and many others argued that people were going to churches due to disappointment in the bureaucratic indifference and poor quality of Soviet state marriages or birth-registration.
 One Communist rural teacher who supported him claimed that he would not preach atheism to peasants because when one makes them atheists, one deprives them of all rituals along with the religion and gives nothing to replace them with.
 A Komsomol activist who supported him presented a case of a person whose wife had died, was buried through means of an emotionally cold and indifferent secular-communist ceremony, and the man, greatly depressed by it, consumed a full bottle of vodka while crying in tears.
 Lenin had claimed that religion was a kind of spiritual booze in that it acted like a drug for people, while this man had turned to booze in place of religion.

 Veresaev, however, was attacked by Marxist intellectuals and his ideas, like Lunacharsky's, were rejected.
 Veresaev warned that "life would become a bore and man would turn into an empty container' as a result, and that these people who opposed him were 'stooping people with protruding foreheads, short-sighted eyes and thick spectacles" who didn't appreciate beauty and had no need for rituals in their lives.

 Lunacharsky's idea of 'God-building' would not be revived in any major way, however, until the 1960s.

 The Russian Orthodox Church saw this whole new religion in the category of the false prophets that Christ had predicted, and related it to Satanism.
 Laskovaia, a Soviet author, pointed to a similarity in Lunacharsky's ideas with the Death of God concept of western theologians, such as Dietrich Bonhoeffer and John A.T.
 Robinson.